DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 to make money from videos they saw as highly personal.
-After a particularly unpleasant exchange between a new member and the ‘core’ community around the buying and selling of domain names, Steve Watkins, an active member who would often write long considered replies to issues, stated bluntly that ‘business and money often get a bit of a rough ride here, as they do elsewhere on the net.
+After a particularly unpleasant exchange between a new member and the ‘core’ community around the buying and selling of domain names, Steve Watkins, an active member who would often write long, considered replies to issues, stated bluntly that ‘business and money often get a bit of a rough ride here, as they do elsewhere on the net.
 Some people have ideals about the net and what is happening with vlogging which doesn’t